White Christmas (song): Other versions

 Bette Midler's version, released on her non-holiday album, Bette Midler Sings the Rosemary Clooney Songbook, reached No. 15 on Billboard's Hot Adult Contemporary Tracks chart in 2003.
 The version released on Andrea Bocelli 2009 album, My Christmas, reached No. 16 on the Portuguese Singles Chart.
 Despite not being released as a single, Marco Mengoni's version, released on the compilation album X Factor – The Christmas Album, charted at No. 13 on the Italian Singles Chart based on digital downloads of the track.

+Lady Gaga's version was released on her live EP A Very Gaga Holiday in 2011.
+It entered the UK Singles Chart at number 87, for the week ending December 3, 2011.
+The same version also entered the Belgium (Flanders) Singles Chart at number 86, for the week ending dated December 24, 2011, and the Japan Hot 100 singles at number 93.
+Gaga's cover features an extra verse about a snowman.

 The Glee cast's version of the song, sung by Darren Criss and Chris Colfer, entered the UK charts for the first time in 2018, four years after its release, at No. 98.

 In 2020, a version by Meghan Trainor, featuring Seth MacFarlane, went to No. 1 on Billboard's Adult Contemporary chart.

+The Finnish soprano Tarja Turunen's version of the song was featured on her third Christmas album, Dark Christmas, released in 2023.